Ryuji Suzuki [rsuzuki]

 What software and plug-ins do you use to retouch and manage your photos?

 What measures do you take to protect your work against Internet piracy?

-Each photo gallery should contain a couple of abstruse images.
+Each photo gallery should contain a couple of abstruse images to deter such piracy.

 Are you a good salesperson of your work?
 In what should you improve?

 Sales work is not too difficult for me.
 In fact, selling is easy if I have good stuff to offer.
 So I focus on improving my art and services; the rest will follow.